Postsecondary Child Care Grant Program Resources

 - Child Age: Eligible children must be 12 years or younger, or up to age 14 if the child has a documented disability.

-- Exclusions: Students are not eligible if they receive full‑time Child Care Assistance (40+ hours per week) or MFIP child care benefits.
+- Exclusions: Students are not eligible if they receive full‑time Child Care Assistance (40+ hours per week) or Minnesota Family Investment Program (MFIP) benefits.
 Students are not eligible if another source (scholarship, grant, stipend, or individual) fully covers their child care costs.

 - FAFSA/MN Dream Act: Student must have completed either the FAFSA or the Minnesota Dream Act application for the current academic year.